Frequently Asked Questions

 Are there any hidden costs?

 Mooring is free along the towpath, although if you choose to, you can stay in a marina overnight.
 Water is free, and we give you a British Waterways key on arrival.
-Gas and pump-outs (if necessary), and a damage waiver are included in the price you pay.
-A fuel deposit is added to the price during the booking process.
+Gas and pump-outs (if necessary) are included in the price you pay.
+Any additional costs are shown and calculated during the booking process.

 Is there car parking?

-Free car parking is available at the marina when you hire a canal boat.
-Our marina is also close to a main line railway station.
+Free car parking is available at many of the marinas when you hire a canal boat.

 Does the canal boat have electricity?

-Yes, the boat has 240v (UK Mains) sockets which accept 3 pin plugs.
+Many of the boats have 240v (UK Mains) sockets which accept 3 pin plugs.
 Electricity is produced from the engine by storing it in batteries.
 An inverter then converts the 12v to 240v electricity.
+For full details, please check the specification for the boat your are booking.

 Do I need insurance?